 - Q21.
 What should I understand about taxation of moving expenses? - A21.
-Under the Tax Cut and Jobs Act, for 2018 through 2025, qualified moving expenses can no longer be reimbursed tax-free or deducted on personal tax returns. - Any direct payment of moving expenses or reimbursement to the clergyperson must be treated as taxable compensation and included as salary on Form W-2. - In addition, these amounts are assessable under The Church Pension Fund Clergy Pension Plan. - Costs associated with moving your home furnishings can be included as part of your actual expenses incurred when calculating your housing allowance exclusion. - Q22.
+Under the Tax Cuts and Jobs Act, for 2018 through 2025, qualified moving expenses can no longer be reimbursed tax-free or deducted on personal tax returns. - Any direct payment of moving expenses or reimbursement to the clergyperson must be treated as taxable compensation and included as salary on Form W-2. - In addition, these amounts are assessable under The Church Pension Fund Clergy Pension Plan. - Costs associated with moving your home furnishings can be included as part of your actual expenses incurred when calculating your housing allowance exclusion. - Q22.
 What rules apply to contributions to and withdrawals from The Episcopal Church Retirement Savings Plan (RSVP)? - A22.
-The RSVP is a Code Section 403(b) defined contribution plan that may be funded by an individual with earnings received from services provided to the Church and/or employer contributions.
-Contributions by the clergyperson can be made only from earnings that are reported as taxable compensation (i.e., earnings that have not been applied toward the housing allowance). - For 2023, the maximum combined contribution (i.e., employer contributions and employee salary deferrals) was the lesser of 100% of taxable compensation or \$66,000 (\$73,500 for those ages 50 or older).
-For 2024, these amounts increase to \$69,000 (or \$76,500 for those ages 50 or older). - The maximum employee pretax salary deferral for 2023 was the lesser of 100% of taxable compensation or \$22,500 (\$30,000 for those ages 50 or older).
-For 2024, these amounts will be \$23,000 (\$30,500 for those ages 50 or older).
-If contributions made to a Section 403(b) account are more than these contribution limits, penalties may apply.
-Generally, annual contributions to a Section 403(b) plan cannot exceed either the limit on annual additions or the limit on elective deferrals.
-See IRS Publication 571 for details. - Pension payments and withdrawals from the RSVP, if from past ministerial services and not from rollovers from accounts funded by payments from secular services, are eligible to be excluded from taxable income as housing allowance. - Before you make any withdrawals (including required minimum distributions) from the RSVP, be sure to contact Fidelity to inform them that you are a member of the clergy and are eligible to take the distribution as a clergy housing allowance.
-Distributions from the RSVP are eligible to be applied toward your declared housing allowance, if requested at the time of withdrawal. - Q23.
-I will turn 70 this year.
-What should I know about taking distributions from The Episcopal Church Retirement Savings Plan (RSVP)? - A23.
-You can maintain your retirement savings in the Plan until April 1 following the year in which you attain a certain age, when you need to comply with the Plan's required minimum distribution (RMD) rules.
-Please see RSVP & Lay DC Plan Employee Guide for more information about age and RMDs.
+The RSVP is a Code Section 403(b) defined contribution plan that may be funded by an individual through payroll deductions from remuneration received for services provided to the Church and/or employer contributions.
+Contributions by the clergyperson can be made only from remuneration that is reported as taxable compensation (i.e., earnings that have not been applied toward the housing allowance).

+- Any Roth or after-tax contributions made to the RSVP should be reported as taxable compensation in Box 1 of Form W-2, are ineligible to be applied toward clergy housing, and may be subject to SECA tax. - Withdrawals from the RSVP, if from past ministerial services and not from rollovers from accounts funded by payments from secular services, may be eligible to be excluded from taxable income as housing allowance.
+Please work with your tax preparer to calculate and determine how much of your distribution is eligible.

+Please see the RSVP & Lay DC Plan Employee Guide for more information about contributions, withdrawals, and the clergy housing allowance.